ChaosSearch/chaos-aws-workshop/content/30_Analyze/31_visualize.md

 ### Create Visualizations

 One simple way to create visualizations is directly from the **Discovery** page.
-Just select any non-number field from the list of **Available Fields** on the left side of the screen to see a quick list of the top 5 values of the field:
+Just select any non-number field from the list of **Available Fields** on the left side of the screen to see a quick list of the top 5 values of the field.
+You can for example search and select the **backend\_status\_code:200** field:

 ![](/images/analytics/quickvisualize.jpg)